Posted in

 I leave Linda to enjoy the sun and head towards the church where there is a geocache, hidden in a field of massive scattered boulders (GC4JHR9).

 There is one pub in town which is doing a roaring trade.
 Disappointingly they only sell Danish and Belgian beers, so we give it a miss.
 Out the back, two men are selling local food from a large tent.
 Sadly I have no cash, so I have no idea what the food actually was.
+Seal and whale meat would be my guess…

 Top tip: You will need cash for just about everything in Nanortalik – especially if you want to buy something from the locals.
 Most accept US dollars or Danish Krone.
-There is a bank in town but it is only open two hours each day (not Sundays) – and there is no cashpoint.
+There is a bank in town but it is only open two hours each day (not Sundays) – and there is no ATM.

 There is also a tourist centre of sorts where you can buy souvenirs, including some awesome looking sealskin boots.
 They do accept card payments here.

+Seal skin boots.
 Definitely not cheap, but they look very warm

 Otherwise, there is literally nothing here to look at except the scenery.